 In the event of a snow and ice car accident, there are several steps you can take to help your personal injury lawyer to conduct your claim.
 These are;

-- If you can do so in a safe way, take pictures of the accident, the damage to vehicles and injuries people have suffered.
+- Photos – If you can do so in a safe way, take pictures of the accident, the damage to vehicles and the injuries people have suffered.

-- Make sure you and other people injured get any medical care needed.
+- Medical treatment – Make sure you and other people injured get any medical care needed.
 Keep records of these treatments.
+Your medical records can be submitted as evidence.

 If you make a successful personal injury claim for an accident on ice, your settlement could consist of two parts.
 These are called general and special damages.